 - The Herbal Academy instructions end here, but I'd like to give you a little more guidance on what to do next.
 Soap needs at least a month if not two months to be ready to use.
 With this recipe, I'd advise a 6-8 week cure time, just to ensure that excess water evaporates out, the lye and oils complete saponification, and most importantly, soap crystals have a chance to fully form.
 Because this soap is high in coconut oil, you will need that time for the soap to become mild enough to use.
 Here are full instructions on how to cure soap.

 - Once made, your soap will have a shelf-life of up to two years.
 Check the oil bottles that you're using though — the closest best-by date is the best-by date of your soap.
 Store cold-process soap out of direct sunlight but not in a sealed container.
 Soap sealed in tupperware will sweat and the excess oil in the recipe (the superfat) may go rancid.

 - When using soap bars as shampoo, ensure that you finish with an acid rinse to help neutralize the pH of your hair.
 Follow up with a conditioner of your choice.
 Leaving these steps out can result in your being very unhappy with the texture of your hair.

 Botanical Soapmaking Inspiration

-If you’d like even more botanical skincare and soapmaking inspiration, you can get a copy of Botanical Skincare Recipe Book from the publisher or on Amazon.
+If you’d like even more natural skincare and soapmaking inspiration, I’d recommend the Botanical Skincare Recipe Book.
 It includes lots of lovely recipes that you can make at home, including lotions, bath bombs, and more.
 Though the recipes are brief, there’s information at the beginning on the principles of making salves, skincare, and soap.
 For even more inspiration here on Lovely Greens, check out: